 Because he was loath to discredit anything he did, we have to take Frank’s word that the music he chose for this series is worth hearing.
 He liked the idea of having all his bands on the same virtual stage, so that means Flo & Eddie are heard alongside Napoleon Murphy Brock and Ike Willis, Steve Vai is contrasted with Ruth Underwood, and so forth.
 For the most part, the transitions are seamless, and not as anachronistic as it could otherwise be.

 The first volume sets the tone, bookended by two different versions of “Sofa”, several years apart.
-Conceptual continuity is further explored in several ways, from it’s in-jokes that weave through different songs to the two renditions of “Louie Louie”—one with improvised lyrics about Ruth, the other a more literal arrangement of “Plastic People”.
+Conceptual continuity is further explored in several ways, from the in-jokes that weave through different songs to the two renditions of “Louie Louie”—one with improvised lyrics about Ruth, the other a more literal arrangement of “Plastic People”.
 “The Mammy Anthem” is heard before lyrics were applied to it; “Babette”, something of a counterpart to “Sharleena”, is a rarity from the mid-‘70s, and the original Mothers are nicely represented by the “Orange County Lumber Truck” suite, albeit split into two parts on different discs, and a cover of Bing Crosby’s “Sweet Leilani”.

 These sets are designed for completists, not newbies, so they’re best appreciated after sizable exposure to the catalog.
 Yet, they are enlightening and worthy of revisits as more of the larger picture is filled in.
 Future volumes would attempt different theses than the all-encompassing thrust of the first, and will be discussed accordingly.